Nelson County School Nurse Program

 - Results: School-age children are having many of their minor health concerns addressed throughout the day by registered nurses at school.
 Compliance for childhood immunizations is now extremely high.

-At the program’s inception, registered nurses were placed in the county’s public schools.
+At the program’s inception, registered nurses were positioned in the county’s public schools.
 Now a registered nurse and a part-time school nurse coordinator are in each of the four county schools.

 The Nelson County School Nurse Program is still facilitated through the BRMC, and all of the nurses are BRMC employees.
 A BRMC Medical Director provides assistance and supervision.
 Though the nurses are BRMC employees, they are not just located within each school, they are very much a part of each school.